Azure/fleet-networking/docs/tutorials/BuildMultiClusterApplication/BuildMultiClusterApplication.md

 ```
 Summary:
 * The traffic is now split between the two clusters, member-1 and member-2, with a weight of 50% each.
-* Similarly, when the cluster is left from the fleet by deleting memberCluster CR, all the placed resources will be removed from the cluster, and it
+* Similarly, when the cluster is left from the fleet by deleting memberCluster CR, all the placed resources excluding the fleet
-will be removed from the Azure Traffic Manager automatically.
+networking resources, will be left on the cluster, and the exported service will be removed from the Azure Traffic Manager automatically.

 ## Automatic Fail Over When One cluster Is Unhealthy